-In accordance with Article R. 225-30 of the French Commercial Code, we have been informed of the following agreements and commitments which have already been approved by general meetings in previous financial years and which remained in force during the year under review.
+In accordance with Article R. 225-30 of the French Commercial Code, we have been informed that the performance of the following agreements and commitments which have already been approved by general meetings in previous financial years continued during the year under review.